mlswg/mls-architecture/draft-ietf-mls-architecture.md

 key depending on the architecture of the service provider.

 > **RECOMMENDATION:**
-> Signature private keys should be compartimentalized from other
+> Signature private keys should be compartmentalized from other
 > secrets and preferably protected by an HSM or dedicated hardware
 > features to allow recovery of the authentication for future messages
 > after a compromised.